lah7/sims2-4k-ui-patch/README.md

-# The Sims 2 4K UI Mod
+# 4K UI Patch for The Sims 2

 A patch utility to upscale The Sims 2's user interface for 4K (HiDPI) displays.